axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-has-evolved.markdown

 ---

 <div style='display:none; '>
- Something wanted to come out of me.
-Why did I make so much more money from the sale of the company than others?
-Everybody in the company contributed to its growth!
+ Why did I deserved so much more money from the sale of the company than others, when everybody in the company had contributed to its growth?
 </div>

 <h1>Community</h1>
- <p>Later, Doug Kirkpatrick, self-management extraordinaire, introduced me to Jose and we started to have conversations, too.
-Adrian, Jose, and I ended up meeting once a week for about a year and an alternative system based on <em>contributions</em> started to take shape.</p>
+ <p>Doug Kirkpatrick, self-management extraordinaire, introduced me to Jose and the three of us, Adrian, Jose, and I, ended up meeting every week for about a year and an alternative system based on <em>contributions</em> started to take shape.</p>
- <p>We also started writing <em>Radical Companies</em> (<a href="https://www.amazon.com/dp/B0CW1HV3SK" target="_blank">Amazon</a>).</p>
- <p>We had checked with many people, including luminaries, but they did not have valuable or satisfactory answers, either.</p>
+ <p>We also started writing <em>Radical Companies</em> (<a href="https://www.amazon.com/dp/B0CW1HV3SK" target="_blank">Amazon</a>) out of frustration that even luminaries, but they did not have valuable answers, either.</p>

 <h1>Fiat &amp; Radical</h1>
- <p>The alternative we were working on we called <em>Radical</em>.
-No violence, no punishing or killing the bad guys, no no revolution.
-Radical was simply an alternative.</p>
+ <p>The alternative we were working on Jose called <em>Radical</em>.
+No violence, no punishing or killing the bad guys, no revolution.
+Radical was simply an alternative to the invisible Fiat system we lived in.</p>

 <h1>No Boss</h1>
- <p>There was the question of replacing or eliminating the boss.
-And I happened to have experience with that.</p>
+ <p>There was the question of replacing or eliminating the boss.</p>
- <p>However, we came to realize that companies do not have a selfnand instead of self-management, we called it co-management.
-The team managed to work together without a boss.</p>

 <h1>Recognized Contributions</h1>
- <p>Co-author Adrian Perez and I experimented with how to recognize contributions.We knew wehad to be careful because that was the one question that came up often at Nearsoft.
-At the time we had not come up with RADs and the distributions were all equal.</p>
+ <p>Co-author Adrian Perez and I experimented with how to recognize contributions.
+We knew wehad to be careful because that was the one question that came up often at Nearsoft.
+The distributions were all equal.</p>

-<h1>Distributions</h1>
- <p>At Nearsoft we reserved part of our profits for the following year&lsquo;s operations and sice we jhad not come up with RADs we distributed what was left equally among everybody.
-If there were 100 people, if we had a $100 to distribute each of us got one dollar.</p>

 <h1>Money</h1>
- <p>I think the problem was the equal distribution of money.</p>
  <p>If we had distributed carrots or potatoes it may not be a problem.
 Just eat them or give them away to friends and family.
 Money, on the other hand, is a universal mean of exchange.
-You can buy, for example, headphones with it.</p>
+For example, you can buy headphones with it.</p>
- <p>So for Radical we came up with RADs, without the baggage of money.
+ <p>For Radical we came up with RADs, without the baggage of money.
 You do something, other people recognize it as a contribution, recognize them, and the results was RADs.</p>
  <p>Later we realized that <em>recognized contribution</em>&rdquo; was the key.
 If you have 10% of the RADs, you get 10% of the dividends; if you 200 RADs and I have 100, you get twice what I do.</p>
  <p>If you do not get what you think you deserve, you will have to talk to other co-owners to learn why.</p>
  <p>The co-owners can decide whether to make accessible to the public, too.
 In the spirint of Transparecyb, our strong reecomendation is to always do so.</p>